algonquindesign-grads/2021/_students/boyd-niall.md

 first_name: "Niall"
 last_name: "Boyd"
 headshot_alt: |
   The headshot of Niall Boyd.
-It depicts
+It depicts a person with shaggy, brown hair, wearing a button-up shirt, smiling slightly at the camera.
 ation_word: "Communication"
 keywords:
   - "Communicative"